The Deeper Reason Behind People-Pleasing (Hint: It’s Not Just About Being Nice)

 Where This Pattern Often Comes From

 People-pleasing patterns usually don’t start in adulthood.
-They’re often formed during early childhood—quietly and subtly as part of a fawning response, a survival strategy developed to avoid conflict or maintain connection.
-This explanation from the Attachment Project dives into how fawning develops and how it functions as a trauma response.
+They’re often formed during early childhood—quietly and subtly as part of a trauma response calling fawning: a survival strategy developed to avoid conflict or maintain connection.
 Other potential causes for people-pleasing include:

 Over time, you might’ve internalized the message: My worth depends on how much I give, how easy I am to be around, or how well I take care of everyone else.